yoember/yoember.github.io/index.md

 ```

 In this case the `Closed` text will appear in the panel footer.

+Please note that we can use Angle Bracket components from Ember v3.4.
+The classic handlebar components are not deprecated, so it is up to you which one would you prefer.
+However Angle Bracket components help to make your template more readable if you have a bigger project.
+We still use the classic handlebars in this tutorial, because they are compatible with the earlier version of Ember.
+Don't hesitate to check out [this announcment and learn more about Angle Bracket components](https://www.emberjs.com/blog/2018/10/07/ember-3-4-released.html#toc_new-features-2).

 Let's add html to our `library-item-form` component as well.